Vija Celmins and Eliot Weinberger, The Stars, 2005

 The texts were printed by letterpress on Somerset paper; the etchings are printed on handmade gampi paper.
 The book measures 10 1/2 by 7 inches and is 48 pages long.
 The etchings consist of the cover, 10 1/2 by 17 inches; the center gatefold etching, 10 1/2 by 27 1/2 inches; and the concluding image, 3 1/8 by 3 1/2 inches.
 The hand-printed edition contains 130 copies, plus 26 deluxe copies and 7 artists' copies.
 All are signed by the artist and the author.
 Each of the 26 deluxe copies (lettered a–z) and 7 artists' copies (lettered aa–gg) is accompanied by a signed, loose example of the reverse night-sky etching that also appears as a double gatefold in the center of each volume.
 The 130 copies of the hand-printed edition were reserved for the Library Council and some institutional collections; the 26 deluxe copies are available for purchase at a publication price of $12,000.
 Grateful thanks are owed to Kathy Fuld, Chairman of the Library Council during the book's preparation.
 The International Council of The Museum of Modern Art provided essential funds for travel.

 Additionally, an offset-printed facsimile edition was published by The Museum of Modern Art in the fall of 2005.
-The facsimile is available at a publication price of $40 through the MoMA retail stores and is distributed elsewhere by D.A.P./Distributed Art Publishers, New York.
+The limited edition, the deluxe edition, and the facsimile edition are sold out and no longer available through the Library Council.

 Eliot Weinberger's books of essays include Karmic Traces, Outside Stories, and What Happened Here: Bush Chronicles.
 Among his many translations are the Collected Poems of Octavio Paz and the Selected Non-Fictions of Jorge Luis Borges.
 He is the editor of the New Directions Anthology of Classical Chinese Poetry.
 He lives in New York.